willyywt/willyywt.github.io/article/theme.md

 For the motivation behind resource inlining, see [Resource inling for github pages](../../2022/07/08/resource-inlining-for-github-pages.html).

 ## Fix for Flash of unstyled content
+Update 2022/07/19: Due to [Resource inlining](#resource-inlining) this fix is unused and removed.

 According to [What the FOUC is happening: Flash of Unstyled Content](https://dev.to/lyqht/what-the-fouc-is-happening-flash-of-unstyled-content-413j), a trick to hide html can be used to prevent unstyled html to be shown.
 Because modern browsers load CSS sequentially, i.e. load CSS in the arriving order of html data, I can hide `<html>` at the first CSS stylesheet, load the needed stylesheets, and unhide `<html>` at the last CSS stylesheet:
 ```html
 <head>